-Master of Science - Computer Science (346000MS)

-(346001MS: Thesis Option)
+Master of Science - Computer Science (346000MS: Non-thesis Option) (346001MS: Thesis Option)

-All applicants for admission to the graduate program in computer science must meet the university requirements for graduate admission as published in Section 3 of the Graduate Bulletin.
+All applicants for admission to the graduate program in computer science must meet the university requirements for graduate admission as published in the Graduate Bulletin.
 In addition to these requirements, the applicant must also:

-- submit three letters of recommendation from individuals capable of evaluating the applicant's potential for success in the program; - have earned a baccalaureate degree in computer science or a related discipline from an accredited college or university with a GPA of 3.00 or higher in computer science and related courses; - demonstrate proficiency in the areas of differential and integral calculus, probability and statistics, discrete mathematics, and knowledge of at least one highlevel, general purpose programming language; and, demonstrate proficiency in the areas of data structures, assembly language, computer organization, operating systems, and the theory of programming languages.
-A student deficient in one or more of these areas may be granted provisional admission
+- · submit three letters of recommendation from individuals capable of evaluating the applicant's potential for success in the program; - submit a statement of purpose; - · submit a resume; - · have earned a baccalaureate degree in computer science or a related discipline from an accredited college or university with a GPA of 3.00 or higher in computer science and related courses: - demonstrate knowledge of at least one high-level programming language; and, - · demonstrate proficiency in data structures, computer organization and operating systems

+A student deficient in one or more of these areas may be granted provisional admission.